Caregiving Demands: Finding Balance With The Never Ending “To Do” List

 What Choices Are You Making To Relieve Caregiver Stress?

-What about you?
-Statistics indicate that caregivers experience high levels of stress, anxiety, chronic disease and depression.
+Statistics indicate that caregivers experience high levels of stress, anxiety, chronic disease, and depression.
 While it may seem impossible to take time away from a caregiving situation, taking time away is exactly what you must do if you hope to manage your physical and emotional health.

 Find a family member or a friend who might spend an evening or a weekend day with your loved one or hire a caregiving companion agency to provide support.
 Little breaks, even if only for a few hours here and there, are beneficial to your ability to continue in the role of a caregiver without experiencing feelings of frustration and anger—common to many caregiving situations.
 You are not alone.